China To Push International Collaboration Via Chang’e-6 Mission

 5th Oct 2023

 The China National Space Administration (CNSA) has entered into international partnerships to augment its upcoming Chang’e-6 Lunar probe mission.
 CNSA will work with France, Italy, the European Space Agency (ESA), and Pakistan for the effort.
 All will have a stake in the lunar mission with satellites and other instruments set to assist CNSA’s exploratory efforts.
-Chang’e-6 will focus on researching the vastly under-explored Southern region, the Moon’s far-side, and the ‘Aitken Basin’.
+Chang’e-6 will focus on researching the vastly under-explored Southern region, the Moon’s far side, and the ‘Aitken Basin’.

 Under the fourth phase of CNSA’s lunar probe programme, they are also using Chang’e-6 to further their ambitions of creating an international lunar research base on the Moon’s South Pole.
 CNSA said this aspiration is designed to: “expand human living space”.
 However, China’s lunar mission was beaten by a few short months when ISRO’s Chandrayaan-3 landed on the rocky surface in August.
 Equally, NASA is also working to establish a Moon base as part of their Artemis mission

-Chang’e-6 Mission
+Chang’e-6 Mission details

 Credit: NASA